Dr. Jackie on Frederick News Post

 Summer may be winding down, but a new season is winding up — the sneezin’ season — courtesy of ragweed.

-“It usually starts around the 15th of August,” said Dr. Jackie Eghrari-Sabet, an allergist at Family Allergy and Asthma Care with offices in Frederick, Olney, and Gaithersburg.
+“It usually starts around the 15th of August,” said Dr. Jackie Eghrari-Sabet, an allergist at Family ENT, Allergy and Asthma Center with offices in Frederick, Olney, and Gaithersburg.
 There are other allergy-triggering weeds all summer, but as fall goes on the culprits become ragweed and molds.

 “There are two types of molds,” Eghrari-Sabet said.
 “The type that come with hot, dry winds and the type that comes with rain.”